 Small household pests are no small problem.
 The National Pest Management Association (NPMA) warns families that cockroaches are a leading trigger of allergies and asthma attacks.
-The pests’ saliva, droppings and decomposing bodies contain allergen proteins known to trigger allergies and increase the severity of asthma symptoms, especially in children.
+The pests’ saliva, droppings, and decomposing bodies contain allergen proteins known to trigger allergies and increase the severity of asthma symptoms, especially in children.
 Small rodents can chew through electrical wiring, increasing the potential risk of fire.
-And ants, which are not only unsightly, can contaminate food.
+Ants, which are not only unsightly, can contaminate food.

 One of the best ways homeowners and pest professionals can work together to prevent and control pest infestations is to employ a method called Integrated Pest Management, also referred to as IPM.

 When it comes to IPM, prevention can be as important to pest control as treatment.
-It’s important to find a qualified professional that can identify and point out a home’s vulnerabilities and offer prevention tips for homeowners.
+It’s important to find a qualified pest control professional who can identify and point out a home’s vulnerabilities and offer prevention tips for homeowners.
 Here are a few pest prevention techniques in an IPM program:

 Before hiring a pest professional, make sure they are using an Integrated Pest Management approach, Turner offers free inspections and recommendations using IPM.
 We target pest entry points and establish an exterior barrier that keeps bugs and pests from entering your home.
-Our IPM approach eliminates the need for “old school” baseboard chemical sprays that might kill the bugs, but provides unnecessary exposure to your family.
-All of our solutions are people, pet and plant friendly.
+Our IPM approach eliminates the need for “old school” baseboard chemical sprays that might kill the bugs but provide unnecessary exposure to your family.
+All of our solutions are people, pet, and plant-friendly.
 You want service from someone you know and can trust.
-And, you want a company that protects your family, your home and your community with the highest safety standards and state of the art techniques.
+And, you want a company that protects your family, your home, and your community with the highest safety standards and state-of-the-art techniques.
 Contact Turner Pest Control today to learn more.For more information about IPM visit www.pestworld.com.